 Forensic scientists and technicians work alongside law enforcement officers, attorneys, and other criminal justice professionals to investigate and prosecute crime.
 The term ‘forensic scientist’ can be applied to people in many different disciplines who work in labs, in the field, and in the courtroom.
-Across the U.S., demand for forensic science technicians is expected to grow by 27% between 2014 and 2024; in Louisiana, that rate is expected to be 24%, which, though a bit lower, is still quite strong (CareerOneStop, 2014).
+Across the U.S., demand for forensic science technicians is expected to grow by 17 percent between 2016 and 2026; in Louisiana, that rate is expected to be 24 percent (CareerOneStop.org).

 Louisiana has forensic science jobs for the right people, and the demand for those people is growing in the Pelican state.
 The majority of forensic science jobs in Louisiana are concentrated in the highest population areas.
-Specific data from the Bureau of Labor Statistics is only available for Baton Rouge, but there is likely another pocket of jobs in New Orleans.
-Of 170 reported jobs in Louisiana, 100 of those are in Baton Rouge and another 50 are in New Orleans-Metairie.
+Specific data from the Bureau of Labor Statistics indicates that of 200 reported jobs in Louisiana, 90 of those are in Baton Rouge and another 50 are in New Orleans-Metairie.

 The salary data for Baton Rouge shows that forensic science technicians employed in that area actually tend to make a bit more than the average of the state overall with the median annual wage for forensic science technicians in Baton Rouge reported at $46,230 while wages are somewhat lower in New Orleans, with the median annual salary coming in at $39,130.

-Comparatively, the median annual wage (50th percentile) for the whole country is $56,320, making Louisiana below the national average.
+Comparatively, the mean annual wage (50th percentile) for the whole country is $61,220, making Louisiana below the national average.
 However, the cost of living in Louisiana also comes in below the national average, which is worth considering.

 Students who are looking for on-campus forensic science programs in Louisiana will find three good options, which are outlined below.
 Online and online/on-campus hybrid options will be discussed further down on the page.

-Louisiana State University in Eunice is is one of the forensic science colleges in Louisiana that students may wish to consider.
-Although the school does not offer a specific forensic science degree, there are programs that are highly relevant to the career, including an Associate of Arts degree in Criminal Justice.
+Louisiana State University in Eunice is one of the forensic science colleges in Louisiana that students may wish to consider.
+Although the school does not offer a specific forensic science degree, there are programs that are highly relevant to the career, including an associate of arts (AA) degree in criminal justice.
 Students could also consider taking foundational science courses in biology or chemistry at LSUE before transferring to another program to complete a forensic science degree.

-In addition to on-campus forensic science programs in Louisiana, students have the option to choose online and hybrid schools as well.
-These programs give students the opportunity to advance their education without having to commute to campus and commit to a regular course schedule, making it an attractive option for those that need to continue work, parents, and people who live far from campus.
+In addition to on-campus forensic science programs in Louisiana, students have the option to choose online and hybrid schools.
+Online programs give students the opportunity to advance their education without having to commute to campus and commit to a regular course schedule, making it an attractive option for those that need to continue work, parents, and people who live far from campus.

-Similarly, LSUE offers distance-learning courses in criminal justice and science, mostly at the introductory level.
-Choosing these courses may be a good options for those who think they want to pursue forensic science but who are not ready to commit to a four-year degree.
+LSUE offers distance-learning courses in criminal justice and science, mostly at the introductory level.
+Choosing these courses may be a good option for those who think they want to pursue forensic science but who are not ready to commit to a four-year degree.

 Saint Leo University is another school that could be of interest to forensic science students.
-The university’s Master’s of Science degree in Criminal Justice with a Forensic Science specialization provides students with the skills to analyze physical evidence and to understand procedures relevant to crime scene investigation.
+The university’s master’s of science (MS) degree in criminal justice with a forensic science specialization provides students with the skills to analyze physical evidence and to understand procedures relevant to crime scene investigation.

 Students evaluating forensic science programs should look for both institutional and programmatic accreditation.
 Institutional accreditation means that the schools as a whole has been evaluated for its standards and efficacy.
 For instance, Louisiana State University Eunice holds accreditation from the Southern Association of Colleges and Schools Commission on Colleges, as does Our Lady of the Lake College.

 The Forensic Science Education Programs Accreditation Commission (FEPAC) provides accreditation that is specific to forensic science programs.
-Although this accreditation is not necessary for most entry level jobs or certifications, it can be an important indicator of a program’s history in higher education.
-Unfortunately, none of the Louisiana-based schools have earned FEPAC accreditation.
+Although this accreditation is not necessary for most entry-level jobs or certifications, it can be an important indicator of a program’s history in higher education.
+Unfortunately, none of the Louisiana-based schools have earned FEPAC accreditation as of 2018.